Sunday was a day of fierce winds and rain, but fortunately the August Bank Holiday Monday brought calmer and drier weather for our Wise Woman walk.

 Tllley again ‘The tors were not only their source of inspiration, but they were constructed in the form of tors.
 In elevating large stones, these people were emulating the work of a super-ancestral past.
 Furthermore, the stones from which they were built were taken from the tors.
 The dolmens, in effect, were the tors dismantled and put back together again to resemble their original form.
 Once constructed, they could themselves be tors, something emphasized by the landscape setting of some of them on hills that lacked tors.’
 Megalithic Sites

-Here is some information about the church:
+The following information is about the church:

 The church of St Senara in the small Cornish village of Zennor is one of the historic delights of the St Ives area.
 The present church dates to the 12th century, but it is thought to stand on the site of a cell founded by the 6th century saint, Senara, whose name has been altered over the centuries to become ‘Zennor’.